 There are a limited number of excellent, value-for-money places to stay in Nottingham.
 However, I’ve written a guide to hotels near Nottingham Christmas Market to help you find a convenient stay in Nottingham this winter.

-The Christmas market at Winter Wonderland is located at the Old Market Square in the centre of Nottingham.
+The Winter Wonderland Christmas market can be found at Old Market Square, right in the heart of Nottingham.

-This is where you’ll find the festively decorated Christmas stalls stocked with artisan products, traditional Christmas snacks like bratwurst and hot specialty drinks including mulled wine and spiced hot chocolate.
+At this festive location, you’ll discover beautifully adorned Christmas stalls offering a range of artisan products.
+Enjoy traditional Christmas treats like bratwurst and indulge in delicious specialty drinks such as mulled wine and spiced hot chocolate.

-- Après Ski Bar – This is where you’ll find a place to sit and enjoy a mug of mulled wine, hot cider, hot chocolate and other drinks.
+Ice Bar – A cosy spot to unwind and enjoy a warm mug of mulled wine, hot cider, hot chocolate, and other drinks.